Paschalis/UART_CRC_Error_Detection_FPGA/README.md

 # UART with CRC Error Detection on FPGA

-This repository contains the code and materials for the "Implement and evaluate an error resilient technique on hardware (RTL/Synthesis)" project, part of the course "ΜΔΕ618 Αξιόπιστα Συστήματα" (PGS618 Dependable Systems), as part of the curriculum of the Department of Electrical and Computer Engineering which belongs to the School of Engineering of the University of Thessaly.
+This repository contains the code and materials for the "Implement and evaluate an error-resilient technique on hardware (RTL/Synthesis)" project, part of the course "ΜΔΕ618 Αξιόπιστα Συστήματα" (PGS618 Dependable Systems), as part of the curriculum of the Department of Electrical and Computer Engineering, School of Engineering, University of Thessaly.

 ## Introduction

 UART (Universal Asynchronous Receiver/Transmitter) is a hardware communication protocol that allows asynchronous serial communication between devices.
 CRC (Cyclic Redundancy Check) is an error-detecting code commonly used to detect accidental changes to raw data.
 By combining UART with CRC, we can ensure that the data transmitted is received correctly, thus enhancing the reliability of communication.

+This project includes two implementations of CRC:
+- **CRC-8**: A simpler and faster error detection method suitable for applications with less critical data integrity needs.
+- **CRC-16**: A more robust error detection method suitable for applications requiring higher reliability and error detection capability.

-## Files
+## File Structure

+### CRC-8 Implementation

+- **uart_crc_top_crc8.v**: Top-level module integrating the UART and CRC-8 components.
-- **uart_transmitter.v**: UART transmitter module with CRC integration.
+- **uart_transmitter_crc8.v**: UART transmitter module with CRC-8 integration.
-- **uart_receiver.v**: UART receiver module with CRC extraction.
+- **uart_receiver_crc8.v**: UART receiver module with CRC-8 extraction.
-- **crc_generator.v**: CRC generator module using the CRC-16 polynomial (0x1021).
+- **crc_generator_crc8.v**: CRC generator module using the CRC-8 polynomial (0x07).
-- **crc_checker.v**: CRC checker module that validates the received CRC.
+- **crc_checker_crc8.v**: CRC checker module that validates the received CRC-8.
+- **uart_crc_top_tb_crc8.v**: Testbench for the top-level module with CRC-8.

+### CRC-16 Implementation

-- **uart_crc_top.v**: Top-level module integrating the UART and CRC components.
+- **uart_crc_top_crc16.v**: Top-level module integrating the UART and CRC-16 components.
+- **uart_transmitter_crc16.v**: UART transmitter module with CRC-16 integration.
+- **uart_receiver_crc16.v**: UART receiver module with CRC-16 extraction.
+- **crc_generator_crc16.v**: CRC generator module using the CRC-16 polynomial (0x1021).
+- **crc_checker_crc16.v**: CRC checker module that validates the received CRC-16.
-- **uart_crc_top_tb.v**: Testbench for the top-level module.
+- **uart_crc_top_tb_crc16.v**: Testbench for the top-level module with CRC-16.

 ## Hardware Setup